philjord/ElderScrollsExplorer/README.md

 * Skyrim

-* Fallout 4 (This only work at a basic level for now)
+* Fallout 4 (This only work at a basic level)

 If you don't have those game files this code will not do much for you (except be fun to read).

-This project pulls together many other projects based around building a game engine on java3d and JBullet, an engine that imports the assets of the Bethesda games that have been built on the Gamebryo engine.
+This project pulls together many other projects based around building a game engine on Java3D and JBullet, and importing the assets of the Bethesda games that have been built on the Gamebryo engine.

-### This is a test bed project
+### This project has many sub parts

-It is really for building another game on top of but also proves the following:
+#### It shows the following:

 The file loaders are working